-A: Like antioxidant, inflammation is a buzzword that gets thrown around a lot, and when you hear it everywhere, the actual meaning gets lost.
+A: Like the term antioxidant, “inflammation” is a buzzword that gets thrown around a lot.
+When you hear it everywhere, the actual meaning gets lost.

 Essentially, inflammation is the body’s reaction to stress—like an alarm bell alerting all of your cells to a problem that needs to be fixed, stat.

-That stress can come from your diet, lifestyle, environment, or an infection.
-When you catch a cold, it’s your body’s way of fighting it off.
-When you cut your skin, it’s the way it heals itself.
+That stress can come from your diet, lifestyle, environment or an infection.
+When you catch a cold, inflammation is your body’s way of fighting it off.
+When you cut your skin, inflammation is the way it heals itself.
 Short-term inflammation is helpful, but too much of a good thing (when that alarm gets sooo loud and won’t turn off) can turn into a bad thing—and that’s the kind that everyone is talking about.

 The Science of Inflammation

-White blood cells (leukocytes) are soldiers in the immune system’s army and are always on the lookout for invading microorganisms and foreign particles—called antigens—like chemicals, viruses, and bacterial toxins.
+White blood cells (leukocytes) are soldiers in the immune system’s army and are always on the lookout for invading microorganisms and foreign particles—called antigens—such as chemicals, viruses and bacterial toxins.

 When they detect an invader, they launch an attack protocol.
-First, they produce antibodies, proteins that can directly attack and eliminate antigens, activate other proteins to help, and promote inflammation, which helps prevent the infection from spreading.
+First, they produce antibodies, which are proteins that can directly attack and eliminate antigens.
+Antibodies can also activate other proteins to promote inflammation, which helps prevent the infection from spreading.
 Each kind of antibody is unique and specific to one type of antigen, or invader.

 However, if the invader persists or the normal process of healing doesn’t work, the acute inflammation may not resolve the problem.
-Instead, it turns into chronic inflammation, a prolonged condition in which inflammation, tissue injury, and attempts at repair exist altogether, with no solution in sight.
-It’s like there are too many cooks in the kitchen trying to fix the problem and more and more just keep coming and adding their dirty dishes to the pile in the sink.
+Instead, it turns into chronic inflammation, a prolonged condition in which inflammation, tissue injury, and attempts at repair exist together, with no solution in sight.
+It’s like there are too many cooks in the kitchen trying to fix the problem, and more keep coming and adding their dirty dishes to the pile in the sink.
 The result is pure distress.

 How to Minimize Inflammation